5 Hairless Cat Breeds

 Hailing from Ukraine is the Ukrainian Levkoy Cat.
 The process to breed this hairless hybrid was led by Elena Biriukova in 2000.
 She crossbred Donskoy cats and Scottish Folds, the latter who give the Ukrainian Levkoy their unusual folded ears.
 It is said that their name was taken from the Levkoy plant which has leaves that resemble the Levkoy’s ears.
 They are folded forward and give them a sort of dog-like appearance.
 This is the biggest difference between the Sphynx and the Levkoy and a guaranteed way to help you identify the breed.

 This Eastern-European breed is very new, in fact, they are so new they are not yet recognized by any International association.
-Find out more about the breed, as well as their fascinating origin, on AnimalWised.
+Find out more about this breed, as well as their fascinating origin, on our AnimalWised article.

 5. The Peterbald